Column

 For example, 87-year-old Holocaust survivor Marione Ingram says, “students have asked me…what they should do.
 And I tell them that to protest Israelis’ actions in Gaza, in the West Bank and generally, and for generations — this is not something that has just suddenly sprung up because Hamas attacked Israel…I tell them, ‘I think you should criticize.
 And if people tell you that you’re an antisemite, tell them you’re not an antisemite.
 You’re protesting a government policy.’”

-The Illinois Holocaust Museum & Education Center’s “Open Letter from Survivors”, signed by 14 Holocaust survivors, condemns Hamas' attacks on Israeli civilians and states:
+The Illinois Holocaust Museum & Education Center’s “Open Letter from Survivors”, signed by 14 Holocaust survivors, condemns Israel's attacks on civilians and states:

 “As Jewish children in German-occupied Europe during the Holocaust, we experienced the destruction of our families, traditions, and communities.
 We looked around at a society on the brink of calamity and wondered, ‘Who will stand up for us?’ while most of the world looked away… All Palestinians are not Hamas.
 And as we see the images of Palestinian children covered in soot, their parents and grandparents lining up at the border to seek safety in Egypt, thousands more already dead and wounded, our hearts ache for them too.
 The plight of civilians trapped in a war zone is one that we also know all too well.”